MILVLG/activitynet-qa/README.md

-# activitynet-qa
+# Activitynet-QA
-The ActivityNet-QA dataset contains 58,000 QA pairs on 5,800 complex web videos derived from the popular ActivityNet dataset.
-The question & answer pairs are collected via human crowdsourcing.
-The dataset can be used to understand complex web videos via Question Answering techniques.
+The ActivityNet-QA dataset contains 58,000 human-annotated QA pairs on 5,800 videos derived from the popular ActivityNet dataset.
+The dataset provides a benckmark for testing the performance of VideoQA models on long-term spatio-temporal reasoning.

-In this repository, you can find the [val](val/README.md) and the [dataset](dataset/README.md) for our **AAAI 2019** paper: **ActivityNet-QA: A Dataset for Understanding Complex Web Videos via Question Answering**.

-The code and the dataset are free to use for academic purposes only.
-If you use any of the material in this repository as part of your work, we ask you to cite:
+## Dataset

+## Evaluation

+## Licence

+The code and the dataset are distributed under MIT LICENSE.
+They are only allowed for non-commercial use.

+## Citation

+If the project are helpful for your research, please cite

 ```
 @inproceedings{yu-AAAI-2019,
-    author    = {Zhou Yu and Deijng Xu and Jun Yu and Ting Yu and Zhou Zhao and Yueting Zhuang},
+    author    = {Yu, Zhou and Xu, Dejing and Yu, Jun and Yu, Ting and Zhao, Zhou and Zhuang, Yueting and Tao, Dacheng},
-    title     = "{ActivityNet-QA: A Dataset for Understanding Complex Web Videos via Question Answering}"
+    title     = {ActivityNet-QA: A Dataset for Understanding Complex Web Videos via Question Answering},
     booktitle = {AAAI},
     year      = 2019
 }